sdiazpa/EPI590R-Final/README.md

 Intro:
 Data is called "worlds_fairs.csv", and is read into R as "world_fairs".
 It can be accessed at the link shown in the Quarto file.
+The dataset contains information about fairs and expositions that have occurred globally.

 Instructions:
 Read/render the world_fairs R script, then render the Quarto file in order to